bokveizen/topology-edge-weight-interplay/README.md

 In detail, it contains:

 - implementing each method
-- analyzing the generated edge weights, especially computing the metrics which measure the distance between the edge weights and the ground-truth ones from difference perspectives
+- analyzing the generated edge weights, especially computing the metrics that measure the distance between the edge weights and the ground-truth ones from different perspectives

+### citation

+    @article{Bu2023interplay,
+      title={Interplay between topology and edge weights in real-world graphs: concepts, patterns, and an algorithm}, author={Bu, Fanchen and Kang, Shinhwan and Shin, Kijung}, journal={Data Mining and Knowledge Discovery},
+      year={2023},
+      volume={37},
+      pages={2139 - 2191},
+      publisher={Springer}
+    }